Pravalika-Batchu/SwasthGram/README.md

 ## 🧪 Sample AI Insight

- "Multiple garbage and stagnant water complaints reported in the last 7 days near 3rd block.
+ Multiple garbage and stagnant water complaints reported in the last 7 days near 3rd block.
 Risk of vector-borne diseases like dengue is high.
-Immediate cleanup is advised."
+Immediate cleanup is advised.

 ---